jveverka/guildelines-and-procedures/microservices/apps/service-simple-rest/README.md

 # Simple stateless REST service
-This is simple demo of stateless REST service. it responds to single GET request.
+This is simple demo of stateless REST service. it responds to single GET requests.

 ### Build and run
 ```